ssec/polar2grid/py/polar2grid/doc/source/frontends/viirs.rst

 VIIRS Frontend
 ==============

-The VIIRS Frontend operates on Science Data Record (SDR) files from the Suomi National Polar-orbiting Partnership's (NPP) Visible/Infrared Imager Radiometer Suite (VIIRS) instrument.
+The VIIRS Frontend operates on Science Data Record (SDR) and Environmental Data Record (EDR) files from the Suomi National Polar-orbiting Partnership's (NPP) Visible/Infrared Imager Radiometer Suite (VIIRS) instrument.
 These SDR files are hdf5 files with filenames as below.
 This filenaming scheme is required to be